 In Today’s Hyper-Personalized World, Marketers Must Focus Their Approach on First Engagements

-These days, there can be a lot of reasons to feel a bit wistful for simpler times, especially for companies struggling to keep business moving during the COVID-19 pandemic.
-Consumers are operating on an entirely different level when it comes to buying decisions, and the need for personalized marketing is not only more critical now than at any point in the past, but it looks different too.
+Since the pandemic, consumers are operating on an entirely different level when it comes to buying decisions, and the need for personalized marketing is not only more critical now than at any point in the past, but it looks different too.

 Hyper-personalization is a somewhat anxiety-inducing way of describing the shift from one-to-one sales-driven marketing to marketing that is multi-channeled and layered, with many touchpoints that all play a role in influencing a buying decision.